 12.6.3 Tyre specifications will be determined by the FIA no later than 1 September of the previous season.
 Once determined in this way, the specification of the tyres will not be changed during the Championship season without the agreement of all competing teams.

-12.7 Tyre Gases:
+12.7 Treatment of tyres: